 Hari Singh tried to negotiate with India and Pakistan to have an independent status for his state.
-He offered a proposal of Standstill Agreement to both the Dominion, pending a final decision on State’s accession.
-On August 12, 1947, the Prime Minister of Jammu and Kashmir sent identical communications to the Government of India and Pakistan.
+He offered a proposal of a Standstill Agreement to both the Dominion, pending a final decision on the State’s accession.
+On August 12, 1947, the Prime Minister of Jammu and Kashmir sent identical communications to the Governments of India and Pakistan.

 Pakistan accepted the offer and sent a communication to J&K Prime Minister on August 15, 1947.
 It read, “The Government of Pakistan agrees to have Standstill Agreement with Jammu and Kashmir for the continuation of existing arrangements …”

 India advised the Maharaja to send his authorized representative to Delhi for further discussion on the offer.

 What were the Kashmiri people’s aspirations in 1947?